Β-Sitosterol

-β-sitosterol (beta-sitosterol) is one of several phytosterols (plant sterols) with chemical structures similar to that of cholesterol.
+β-Sitosterol (beta-sitosterol) is one of several phytosterols (plant sterols) with chemical structures similar to that of cholesterol.
 It is a white, waxy powder with a characteristic odor, and is one of the components of the food additive E499.
 Phytosterols are hydrophobic and soluble in alcohols.

 Natural occurrences and food

-β-sitosterol is widely distributed in the plant kingdom.
+β-Sitosterol is widely distributed in the plant kingdom.
 It is found in vegetable oil, nuts, avocados, and derived prepared foods such as salad dressings.
+Olavius algarvensis, a species of marine annelid, predominantly incorporate β-sitosterol into their cell membranes instead of cholesterol, though cholesterol is also present in said membranes.

 Human research

-β-sitosterol is being studied for its potential to reduce benign prostatic hyperplasia (BPH) and blood cholesterol levels.
+β-Sitosterol is being studied for its potential to reduce benign prostatic hyperplasia (BPH) and blood cholesterol levels.

 Genetic disorder

 While plant sterols are usually beneficial, there is a rare autosomal recessive genetic disorder phytosterolemia which causes over-absorption of phytosterols.

 Precursor of anabolic steroid boldenone

 Being a steroid, β-sitosterol is a precursor of anabolic steroid boldenone.
 Boldenone undecylenate is commonly used in veterinary medicine to induce growth in cattle but it is also one of the most commonly abused anabolic steroids in sports.
-This led to suspicion that some athletes testing positive on boldenone undecylenate didn't actually abuse the hormone itself but consumed food rich in β-sitosterol.
+This led to suspicion that some athletes testing positive on boldenone undecylenate did not actually abuse the hormone itself but consumed food rich in β-sitosterol.